kiranbhusal634/Fault-Diagnosis-in-rotating-machines/README.md

 ## **🤝 Contributing**

 Contributions, issues, and feature requests are welcome\!
-Feel free to check the [issues page](https://www.google.com/search?q=https://github.com/your-username/your-repo-name/issues).

-## **📄 License**

-This project is open-sourced under the [MIT License](https://www.google.com/search?q=LICENSE).

 ## **📧 Contact**